lukaszwcislo/NoteApp---React.js/README.md

 # NoteApp

+Preview: www.codetrip.pl/note-app

-To run the application, download the zip file or clone the repository by typing in the console:
+To run the application locally, download the zip file or clone the repository by typing in the console:

 git clone https://github.com/lukaszwcislo/NoteApp---React.js

-Then install the dependencies
+Then install the dependencies, and run:

-npm install
+npm i

-Run the applications locally

 npm start